EdsterG/cs189hw5/README.txt

 	numpy - Used for all array/matrix computations pylab - Used for plotting
-	scipy - Used to load the matlab files into python sklearn - Used for the cross validation function ipdb - Used for debugging
+	scipy - Used to load the matlab files into python sklearn - Used for part of our cross validation function ipdb - Used for debugging

 Our classifiers auto train on initializations.